 Now after opening the Disk utility option, select the external drive connected with your device that you wish to format.

 Now click on the Erase option from, the disk utility file menu.
 You will now see a new dialogue box will appear.
 From here you will have to customize the format in which you want the hard disk to be formatted.
 Also, set the new name of the hard disk as per your requirements.

 Once everything is done according to what you wanted, click on the erase option and within a few seconds, your hard disk will be formatted.

 When external hard disks are formatted, it becomes next to impossible to recover files that were stored in it.
 There are a few third-party tools that can help you to do so with ease.
-While formatting your hard disk, it is important to make sure that there are no important files or folders present inside the hard disk that is not backed up yet.
+While formatting the WD elements for Mac, it is important to make sure that there are no important files or folders present inside the hard disk that is not backed up yet.

-If such files exist in your external hard disk, make sure that you make the backup before formatting your hard disk as once you initiate the format option, you will not be able to recover any of the files.
+If such files exist in your external hard disk, make sure that you make the backup before formatting WD elements for Mac as once you initiate the format option, you will not be able to recover any of the files.

 The Consequence of Formatting WD Accidentally